10A. What is the difference between the Auto-spike system and other systems such as Spike Belt?

 10C.
 What role does the acronym A.L.E.C. play in the deployment of the Auto-spike?

-A. The frame un-locks when it hits the curb, and collapses to not spike other vehicles.
+A. The frame un-locks when it hits the curb, and collapses without spikes to other vehicles.

-B. Lesser systems when pulled of road do not fold up and portion might stay on road and spike a car.
+B. Lesser systems, when pulled off a road, do not fold up which might leave portions on a road to spike another car.

 C. Officers entering the roadway to clear Spikes is a major risk.

-D. This means the system, stays wide and is more likely to hit the tires and on both sides of the car.
+D. The system stays wide and is more likely to hit the tires on both sides of the car.

 E. Hitting more tires helps bring a chase to an end.